 If you like these Clean Eating healthy baked fish recipes, you may also like these recipes:

 1. Easy Baked Salmon Recipe with a Lemon Garlic Herb Crust – Clean Eating Recipes

 This very simple baked salmon is so quick and easy to make.
 It only has three ingredients if you don’t count the five herbs.
 If you are afraid of cooking salmon like I used to be you should try this recipe.
 Your fears will disappear and you’ll be making baked fish every week.
 Yes, you can also use this recipe for other types of fish.

-2. Quick, Easy Paleo Tilapia Veracruz – My Natural Family
+2. Super Easy 30 Minute Paleo Tilapia Veracruz – My Natural Family

 Tilapia – Onion – Anaheim Chili – Tomatoes – Green Olives – Capers – Lime